chef/chef-server/docs-chef-io/content/server/upgrades.md

 Please refer to OpenSearch's documentation on [predefined roles](https://opensearch.org/docs/latest/security-plugin/access-control/users-roles/#predefined-roles) and [role mapping configuration](https://opensearch.org/docs/latest/security-plugin/configuration/yaml#roles_mappingyml).

 This user must be created on the external OpenSearch cluster.
 The Chef Infra Server executable cannot be used to create this user on external OpenSearch setups.

+As with External PostgreSQL, the external config and following migration steps are provided as a courtesy only.
+It is the responsibility of the user to upgrade and maintain any External OpenSearch configurations, including through upgrades.
+Chef Infra Server supports certain major versions of OpenSearch and those only.
+These versions are defined in the standard standalone Chef Infra Server automation and OS packages.
 {{</note >}}

 #### Steps To Migrate from Elasticsearch to External OpenSearch